Luna-Klatzer/docs_openhiven.py/docs/getting_started/deploying_your_first_bot.md

 !!!
 Tip

-    For in-dept docs and information about customisation and functionality refer to the Reference pages, where each object is explained and possible usage-examplesa are shown.
+    For in-dept docs and information about customisation and functionality refer to the Reference pages, where each object is explained and possible usage-examples are shown.

 ## Authentication and Tokens